TriValleyCoderDojo/TVCDTutorials/Minecraft/ComputerCraftEdu/starterWorld/README.md

 4. You will then need to unzip the contents of the file to extract the contents and make the world available the next time Minecraft is started.

 5. Once you are in the world, you should spawn near a Blue Wool structure.
-If you do not, then teleport to the coordiates: -1137, 4, -129
+If you do not, then teleport to the coordinates: -1137, 4, -129

   /tp "user_name" -1137 4 -129